buildtimetrend/python-client/README.md

 Multiple trends are available when data was stored in `keen` mode :

-Folder `trends` contains all files necessary to display the generated trends.
+Folder `dashboard` contains all files necessary to display the generated trends.
-- Copy folder `trends` to the desired location
+- Copy folder `dashboard` to the desired location
 - Rename (or copy) `config_sample.js` to `config.js`
 - Edit `config.js` :
   - add `keen_project_id` (see Keen.io section above)
   - add `keen_read_key` (see Keen.io section above, or generate a scoped read key with `get_read_key.py project_name` (`project_name` should be the same as the project_name used to store the data, this is usually the git-repo name, fe. `buildtimetrend/python-client`)
   - add `project_name` : repo name is a good default, but it can be custom project name as well, this is only used as title on the webpage.
 It is not used to collect data.
-- Browse to `trends/index.html`, this should display the trends
+- Browse to `dashboard/index.html`, this should display the trends

 If you are building a Github repo on Travis CI, and you have `gh-pages` branch, you can use the script mentioned below to automatically add the right files and create the config file.